Willem van Duvenvoorde: Biography

 In 1326, Duvenvoorde married Helwige van Vianen, heiress of an ancient but impoverished noble family.
 He fathered eight bastards but his wife remained childless, which led later historians to speculate that she may have refused her husband's advances as beneath her.
 He was knighted in 1328, perhaps at the Battle of Cassel, in which he took part, and on 11 August 1329 Louis IV, Holy Roman Emperor, granted him a patent of legitimisation.

 Investing in land and lordships, he acquired extensive rights and possessions in the area south of Dordrecht, including seigneuries in Geertruidenberg (where he founded a Carthusian monastery), Dubbelmonde, Almonde, Drimmelen, Raamsdonk, Waspik, Munsterkerk, Zonzeel, Oosterhout and Dongen.
 He undertook diking and drainage works to make these lands more profitable, but also encouraged peat extraction from tidal lands on a scale that is likely to have contributed to the extent of St. Elizabeth's flood in 1421.

 He retained his influence at court under William II, Empress Margaret, and William III.
 In politics, he supported the maintenance of alliances with Edward III of England and John III of Brabant as a counterweight to French pressure on Hainaut.
 He was active in the negotiations that led to the confederation of Holland and Hainaut with the duchy of Brabant and the county of Flanders, proclaimed at Vilvoorde in 1340.
 His lands in both Holland and Hainaut bordered on Brabant, and he had considerable properties and commercial interests within the duchy, giving him good personal reasons to avoid conflict.
 The alliances he had worked to bring about began to fall apart around 1350, when there was also civil war in Holland.

 Duvenvoorde spent his final years in Brabant, where he expended large sums on charitable and pious works, such as convents, churches and hospitals.
-A chapel that he built in Brussels is incorporated into the structure of the Royal Library of Belgium.
-He died at his estate in Boutersem, near Mechelen, on 12 August 1353 and was buried in the church of the Poor Clares convent he had founded in Brussels.
+A chapel that he built in Brussels as part of his city palace is now incorporated into the structure of the Royal Library of Belgium.
+He died at his estate in Boutersem, near Mechelen, on 12 August 1353, and was buried in the church of the Poor Clares convent he had founded in Brussels.
 With no legitimate children of his own, most of his possessions passed to his nephew, John II, Lord of Polanen, and so, through Johanna van Polanen, to the House of Nassau.